Net Interest Margin: What is this important metric and which bank stocks have the highest?

 With interest rates rising, are NIMs rising too?

 Usually they do, but not necessarily, for a few reasons.
 First, not all customers’ fixed terms on bank loans expire at once.
-Some won’t until 2024 or 2025.
+Some won’t until later this year, or even in 2025.
 Secondly, because of the higher interest rates the banks will now have to pay to deposit holders.
 And third, the competition amongst the banks is strong as customers refinance en-masse.
 Banks have to offer incentives, such as cashbacks to get customers across the line or just to prevent existing customers from switching.

 Which banks have the highest NIM?